scds/text-analysis-2/object.md

 <hr />

 **2.4.** Run the script (`F5`) and note the results in the console.
+It will likely take a few minutes to run through the entire document, so grab yourself a tea!

-Nothing much will happen but let us have a look at the top-right pane in Spyder that we have been ignoring thus far.
+Nothing much will seem to have happened in the console but head over to the top-right pane in Spyder that we have been ignoring thus far.
 Select the "Variable Explorer" tab and notice that we have three variable names and associated values: "doc," "filename" and "ner_text" that we created by running the script.

 ![](assets/img/spyder-variables.png)